SAP-samples/teched2023-AI284v/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2022 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2023 session AI284v - Session Title.

 ## Overview